Chinese Language and Culture

 - China has a 3000 year history of excellence in science, literature, art technology, and business.

 Join the Chinese minor program today!
-Download the Chinese Studies Minor Form (PDF).
+Apply for the Chinese Minor.

 Professor Sophia Chen earned her Ph.D. in Second/Foreign Language Acquisition and has more than eight years of foreign language teaching experience at university level.